oliviawestmacottssw/SSW.Rules.Content/rules/stored-procedures---do-you-standardize-the-return-values-of-stored-procedures-for-success-and-failures/rule.md

 ---

-Standardize on the return values of stored procedures for success and failures.​​
+Standardize on the return values of stored procedures for success and failures.